Kmurgana/Templates-DSML-Trainee/README.md

 For any Machine Learning project, we have a Roadmap that in most cases is always respected with some variations:

-✅ 1) Raising the question ❓
+* 1) Raising the question ❓

-✅ 2) Acquiring the data 🔍
+* 2) Acquiring the data 🔍

-✅ 3) Adapting information, identifying and correcting anomalies 🔧
+* 3) Adapting information, identifying and correcting anomalies 🔧

-✅ 4) Preparing data for training and testing 🏃
+* 4) Preparing data for training and testing 🏃

-✅ 5) Training the model with training data🏋️
+* 5) Training the model with training data🏋️

-✅ 6) Making predictions with test data 🤔
+* 6) Making predictions with test data 🤔

-✅ 7) Comparing predictions with test data📝
+* 7) Comparing predictions with test data📝

-✅ 8) Adjusting the model🔨
+* 8) Adjusting the model🔨

-✅ 9) Submitting results 🌟
+* 9) Submitting results 🌟

-Then, the repository consists of creating a series of templetates as automated as possible for each stage of the analysis.
+Then, the project consists on creating a series of templetates as automated as possible for each stage of the analysis.
 Unused libraries and functions should be removed so that the program is not overloaded.
 But to summarize the steps:

-1) **Raising the question:** Clearly state what the features are, what type they are, what is our target and what is the result we want to achieve.
+1) **Raising the question:** ❓ Clearly state what the features are, what type they are, what is our target and what is the result we want to achieve.
 Based on this we already have a clear objective.

 2) **Acquiring the data**: Obtaining the variables from all the sources where they come from, in pdf, json, csv, excel, dot, etc. At this stage a small check is made with head() and shape **nothing else**.